neuecc/EtwStream/README.md

         // RollingFile:
         // fileNameSelector's DateTime is date of file open time, int is number sequence.
         // timestampPattern's DateTime is write time of message.
-If pattern is different then roll new file. var d1 = xs.LogToRollingFile(
+If pattern is different then roll new file.
+        // timestampPattern must be integer at last word. var d1 = xs.LogToRollingFile(
             fileNameSelector: (dt, i) => $@"{dt.ToString("yyyyMMdd")}_MyLog_{i.ToString("00")}.log",
             timestampPattern: x => x.ToString("yyyyMMdd"),